 There is an even greater problem with the onward march of freedom and that pertains to its destiny.
 Where will this quest for freedom end?
 Is nudity in public an expression of freedom?
 Today, it is legal to use marijuana not merely for medical purposes but also for pleasure.
 Will the consumption of other more potent drugs for pleasure also be legalized?

 Already Libertarians in America are making a case for unrestrained legal availability of all drugs.
 In many Western countries, including the United States, gay and lesbian marriages are legal.
 Will a case be made someday to legalize incestuous relationships as well?
-Some feminists have argued that women are socialized to being women.
+Some feminists have argued that women are socialized to be women.
 They suggest that there is nothing innate in women that makes them behave like women.

 Now, how much more ammunition will those who someday may seek to legitimize incestuous relationships have?
 Will not every act of natural affection from parents towards their children and between siblings, be considered suspicious?
 Human civilization has existed for over five thousand years, in most places and most times, without democracy and with much less freedom.